-Coast Tour from Portland
+Oregon Coast Tour From Portland

-The coastline in northern Oregon is a magnificent sight!
-We actually recommend taking a few days to complete a coastal drive – which you can read about in our blog post: Oregon Coastal Drive!
+The Pacific Coastline in Oregon is a magnificent sight!
+We actually recommend taking a few days to complete a coastal drive – which you can read about in our complete guide to an Oregon Coastal Drive!

 More Portland Itineraries

 Many people planning a trip to Portland wonder, “How many days in Portland, Oregon is enough?”
-While we think three days in Portland, Oregon is an ideal amount of time to see the city sights, we could easily spend weeks exploring the city and region.
+While we think three days in Portland, Oregon is an ideal amount of time to see the sights, we could easily spend weeks exploring the city and region.
 However, what ultimately determines how long to plan a Portland vacation itinerary is interests, money and overall allotted time-frame.